opt-out-tools/start-here/README.md

 ## Repository management

-This repository is managed by the entire **OOT** community.
+This repository is managed by the **OOT** community.
 If you have any question, please reach out to us on [Twitter](https://twitter.com/optoutools)!

 ## Code of conduct